Wyclef Jean: "Divine Sorrow" and World Cup Song (2009–2016)

-Carnival III and Wyclef Goes Back to School (2016–present)
+Carnival III and Wyclef Goes Back to School (since 2016)

 On May 17, 2016, Wyclef released his first song in two years, which gave hints to a new album release.
 A month later on June 17, he released a new song called Hendrix, and later released a short film featuring Michael K. Williams.
 He then did many interviews teasing that his new J'ouvert Extended Play would drop in November.
 Although, this release was pushed back into February.
 To promote his EP, he did a concert at Terminal 5.
-On October 14, 2016 Wyclef released an election song called "If I Was President 2016" that would be featured on his J'ouvert EP.
-On November 1, 2016 he released a song that he had collaborated on with Young Thug.
+On October 14, 2016, Wyclef released an election song called "If I Was President 2016" that would be featured on his J'ouvert EP.
+On November 1, 2016, he released a song that he had collaborated on with Young Thug.
 The song was called "I Swear", which is also featured on his EP.
 Wyclef had also collaborated on Young Thug's Jeffery Mixtape, and was featured on Thug's song "Kanye West".
 Young Thug also had a song named "Wyclef Jean" that was named after him because he was such a big influence.

 In January 2017, Wyclef announced that his J'ouvert EP would be released on February 3, 2017.
 On February 2, 2017, Wyclef released his new single "Ne Me Quitte Pas", which was featured on his J'ouvert Deluxe EP.
 The EP was released and charted at 117 on the Billboard 200, and 50 on the Canadian Hot Albums.
 Four more singles were released from the album, "Life Matters", "The Ring", "Holding onto the Edge" and "Little Things".
 On June 9, Wyclef announced on his Instagram that Carnival III: The Fall and Rise of a Refugee would become available to pre-order on June 22, 2017.

 In November 2017, Wyclef released his, Wyclef Jean Inspired By mixtape.
 The mixtape features reworks of some of today's most popular records like Kendrick Lamar's "DNA."
 The project also offers up social commentary in the track, "Chain Gang Free Meek Mill", features an original song called, "Camels and Ferraris", and also pays tribute to the late Whitney Houston on, "Inspired By Whitney".

 In December 2017, Wyclef along with Naughty Boy appeared on the final of the fourteenth series of The X Factor, guest performing "Dimelo" with contestants Rak-Su.
 Rak-Su won and the performance was released as the winner's single.

 On December 25, 2017, Wyclef announced The Carnival Tour via social media.
 The tour had two legs with a total of 56 shows.
-It started on February 9, 2018 and ended on October 26, 2018.
+It started on February 9, 2018, and ended on October 26, 2018.

 On March 8, 2019, Wyclef released his ninth studio album, Wyclef Goes Back to School Volume 1.